cyberark/conjur-puppet/CONTRIBUTING.md

 ## Running a Conjur server locally

 Run a preconfigured Conjur instance with `docker-compose up -d`.
-Username is 'admin', password is 'secret'.
+Username is 'admin', password is 'ADmin123!!!!'.
 The HTTPS endpoint is mapped to port `9443`.
 Once the server is running, view the UI at [localhost:9443/ui](https://localhost:9443/ui).
 You can ignore the cert warning; a self-signed cert is used.